 Have you ever wondered why dogs eat grass and then vomit?
 Read this article to find out more information about dogs that eat grass and then throw up so you can better understand your dog’s behavior and determine if the dog suffers from any disease.

-If you’ve ever seen your dog chew grass for a while and then immediately throw it up, you’ve probably wondered why dogs do this.
-This behavior may seem strange to humans, but it’s frequent in dogs and just as in cats.
 Although many dog owners and veterinarians have tried to discover what causes dogs to eat grass, this behavior remains a mystery.

 PSYCHOLOGICAL REASONS WHY DOGS EAT GRASS AND VOMIT